Norwegian Special Operations Commando

-Forsvarets Spesialkommando (FSK) (English: Special Operations Commando) is a special operations force unit in the Norwegian Armed Forces.
+The Norwegian Special Operations Commando (NORSOC) (Forsvarets spesialkommando (FSK)) is a special operations force unit in the Norwegian Armed Forces.

 The unit was established in 1982 due to the increased risk of terrorist activity against Norwegian interests, including the oil platforms in the North Sea.

-On 1 January 2014, the Norwegian Special Operations Command, was established uniting the FSK and the Naval Special Operation Commando (Marinejegerkommandoen) (MJK) under the command in the Norwegian Armed Forces.
+On 1 January 2014, the Norwegian Armed Forces Special Operations Command (NORSOCOM), was established uniting the NORSOC and the Norwegian Naval Special Operations Commando (Marinejegerkommandoen) (MJK) under the command in the Norwegian Armed Forces.

-Oganisation
+Organisation

-FSK is organized with combat squadrons composed of professional special operators.
-The unit also includes conscript elements, such as the all-female Jegertroppen (Hunter Troop) and a parachute reconnaissance troop.
-Conscripts who complete their service may be transferred to FSK’s reserve or apply for further selection and training within the special forces or other parts of the Norwegian Armed Forces.
+NORSOC is organized with combat squadrons composed of professional special operators.
+The unit also includes conscript elements, such as the all-female Jegertroppen (Ranger Platoon) and a parachute reconnaissance platoon.
+Conscripts who complete their service may be transferred to NORSOC's reserve or apply for further selection and training within the special forces or other parts of the Norwegian Armed Forces.

 History

-Forsvarets Spesialkommando can trace its roots back to the Second World War, when Norwegians served in the Norwegian Independent Company 1 (NOR.I.C.1) of the British Special Operations Executive, including the Operation Gunnerside raid on the heavy water plant at Rjukan.
+Forsvarets spesialkommando can trace its roots back to the Second World War, when Norwegians served in the Norwegian Independent Company 1 (NOR.I.C.1) of the British Special Operations Executive, including the Operation Gunnerside raid on the heavy water plant at Rjukan.

 On 25 March 1962, the Army Parachute Ranger School (Hærens Fallskjermjegerskole) was established.
 Initially, the school provided parachute training for selected groups within the Norwegian Armed Forces, and in 1965 the Paratrooper Platoon (Fallskjermjegertroppen) was formed.
 Selected personnel from this unit were assigned to Ranger Command 1 in the Cold War mobilization army and held in readiness in the event of conflict.

 In 1972, the school was renamed the Army Ranger School (Hærens Jegerskole, HJS) to emphasize the training of Army Rangers.
 Over the next decade, its focus was long-range reconnaissance patrols (LRRP).
-With the rise of international terrorism and Norway’s expanding offshore oil industry, the government decided in 1979 to establish a counter-terrorism capability within the Armed Forces.
-In 1982, this task was formally assigned to the Army Ranger School, and Forsvarets Spesialkommando (FSK) was created as part of the school.
+With the rise of international terrorism and Norway's expanding offshore oil industry, the government decided in 1979 to establish a counter-terrorism capability within the Armed Forces.
+In 1982, this task was formally assigned to the Army Ranger School, and Forsvarets spesialkommando (FSK) was created as part of the school.
 On 1 June 1984, the 38-man unit was declared operational with support from the British Special Air Service and Special Boat Service.